gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

+As the output/dependent is also categorical therefore we need to encode them:
 ```python
 lb=LabelEncoder()
 y=lb.fit_transform(y)
 ```

+Dividing the dataset into training and validation subsets:
 ```python
 # Divide data into training and validation subsets
 X_train, X_valid, y_train, y_valid = train_test_split(X, y, train_size=0.8, test_size=0.2,random_state=0)
 ```

+Using a Random Forest model and fitting it with the training subset:
 ```python
 predictor = RandomForestRegressor()
 predictor.fit(X_train,y_train)